Call of Duty: Warzone

-Call of Duty: Warzone is a free-to-play battle royale video game released on March 10, 2020, for PlayStation 4, Windows, and Xbox One.
-The game is a part of 2019's Call of Duty: Modern Warfare and is connected to 2020's Call of Duty: Black Ops: Cold War and 2021's Call of Duty: Vanguard, but does not require purchase of any of the aforementioned titles, and was introduced during Season 2 of Modern Warfare content.
-Warzone was developed by Infinity Ward and Raven Software (the latter later credited as the sole developer following the integration of Cold Wars content) and published by Activision.
-Warzone allows online multiplayer combat among 150 players, although some limited-time game modes support 200 players.
-The game features both cross-platform play and cross-platform progression between the three aforementioned titles.
+Call of Duty: Warzone was a 2020 free-to-play battle royale first-person shooter game developed by Raven Software and Infinity Ward and published by Activision.
+It was released on March 10, 2020, for PlayStation 4, Windows, and Xbox One as part of Call of Duty: Modern Warfare (2019) and was subsequently connected to Call of Duty: Black Ops Cold War (2020) and Call of Duty: Vanguard (2021), but did not require purchase of any of the aforementioned titles.
+Warzone allowed online multiplayer combat among 150 players and featured both cross-platform play and cross-platform progression between the three aforementioned titles.

-At launch, the game features two main modes: Battle Royale and Plunder.
-Warzone introduces a new in-game currency system that can be used at "Buy Stations" in and around the map.
-"Loadout" drops are an example of where Cash can be traded for limited access to players' custom classes (which were shared with Modern Warfares standard modes prior to Season 6, v1.29, but now are unique to Warzone).
-Players may also use Cash to purchase items such as "killstreaks" and gas masks.
-Cash can be found by looting buildings and killing players that have cash on them.
-At launch, Warzone only offered Trios, a squad capacity of three players.
-However, in free post-launch content updates, Solos, Duos and Quads have all been added to the game.
+At launch, the game featured two main game modes: Battle Royale and Plunder.
+Warzone introduced a new in-game currency system that could be used at "Buy Stations" in and around the map.
+"Loadout Drops" were a key in-game object allowing players to access and switch between their customized classes, which are pre-selected weapon and perk combinations, and were obtainable through purchase with the Cash currency.
+At launch, Warzone only offered Trios, a squad capacity of three players; Solos, Duos and Quads were added to the game via post-launch updates.